-(Call the house to order) Ladies and Gentlemen...
+" (Call the house to order) Ladies and G entlemen

-Welcome to this evening's debate between
+Welcome to this evening's debate bet

+and PROPOSITION SCHOOL N AME

+OPPOSITION SCHOOL NAME

+My name is and I am your chairper son for tonight's deb ate.

+Since the Concern Worldwide Debate: ranging from Sustainable Developmen AIDS.

+We hope that by your participation in citizens and agents of change, seeking lebaters will become active

+Concern Worldwide would like to than and teams for making this debate pos • ır support this evening, as v vell as the adjudicato ors, teachers

+Мо tion

+" (Read aloud the motion)

+The motion before the house this even ning is that:

+ams roduce the speakers individually)

 PROPOSITION SCHOOL NAME

-opposition school NAME

-My name is

-and I am your chairperson for tonight's debate.

-Since the Concern Worldwide Debates Programme began in 1984 over 40,000 students have wrestled with issues ranging from Sustainable Development and Climate Change, to Terrorism, extreme poverty and the scourge of HIV and AIDS.

-We hope that by your participation in the debates, that you as audience members and debaters will become active citizens and agents of change, seeking justice and human rights for all.

-Concern Worldwide would like to thank the audience for your support this evening, as well as the adjudicators, teachers and teams for making this debate possible.

-Motion

-(Read aloud the motion)

-The motion before the house this evening is that:

-Teams

-(Introduce the speakers individually)

-"

-PROPOSITION SCHOOL NAME

 i ii iii iv

 OPPOSITION SCHOOL NAME

 i ii iii iv

-Adj udicators and timekeeper
+Adj judicators and timekeeper

 " Tonight's Chief Adjudicator is

-The assistant adjudicators are an d
+The assistant adjudicator is -

 The time keeper is

-Rules
+Ru